Sudhagar-Lakshmanan/OmniMart_BI_Project/01_Business_Documents/4_Epics_UserStories_UseCases.md

-# Epics and User Stories with Acceptance Criteria
+# Epics, User Stories & Use Cases
 *(Extracted from Business Requirements Document - BRD)*

-This document captures the high-level **Epics** and detailed **User Stories with Acceptance Criteria** that guide the design and implementation of the Power BI dashboard solution.
+This document captures the **functional requirements** of the project in a structured way.
+- **1. Epics** describe the high-level business goals and themes that the solution must achieve.
+- **2. User Stories** break down these epics into smaller, actionable requirements with clear acceptance criteria.
+- **3. Use Cases** describe how different actors interact with the dashboards and data to achieve specific outcomes.

+Together, these provide a comprehensive view of the **business needs, user expectations, and system interactions**, forming the foundation for development, testing, and validation.

 ---

-## Epics
+## 1. Epics

 | Epic ID | Epic Name                        | Description                                                                 |
 |---------|----------------------------------|-----------------------------------------------------------------------------|